afcarl/introduction-to-nhw/slides.md

 --

+- Diversity of backgrounds and expertise can be challenging in traditional learning settings, but is helpful in inquiry-based learning.

+--

-(we welcome suggestions on measurements we should be making to test this hypothesis)
+(we welcome suggestions on measurements we should be making to test these hypotheses)

 ---